 One thing you don’t want to skip after liposuction is wearing a compression garment around the treated area.
 Compression garments not only help minimize swelling, they also help to speed up the appearance of your results.
 A compression garment will help shape and smooth the treated area, allowing you to see the new, improved contour more quickly.
 Usually, your surgeon will recommend wearing a compression garment for about two weeks after surgery.

 Schedule Your Consultation Today

-If you’re at a healthy weight and are ready to say good-bye to stubborn, unwanted fat, contact the Aesthetic Surgery Center to learn more about liposuction and other fat removal options and to book an appointment with Dr. Ross.
-Dr. Ross believes that educating and communicating with patients are key to helping them achieve successful, natural-looking results.
+If you’re at a healthy weight and are ready to say good-bye to stubborn, unwanted fat, contact the Aesthetic Surgery Center to learn more about liposuction and other fat removal options and to book an appointment.
+We believe that educating and communicating with patients are key to helping them achieve successful, natural-looking results.
 Schedule your appointment at the Aesthetic Surgery Center, located at 1175 Creekside Parkway #100 in Naples, FL, by calling 239-594-9100.